Four Equivalent Versions of Non-Abelian Gerbes: Equivalence between Bundle Gerbes and 2-Bundles

 where we have used the choices $(\hat\rho,\hat h)$ defined by $\hat\rho := R(\tilde\rho_1^{-1},h_1) \circ R(\tilde\rho_2,h^{-1}h_1)$ and $\hat h := h_1^{-1}hh_2$.
 The last step is to apply the isomorphism $\beta_1$ of $\mathscr{E}_M(F_2)$ which gives

 where we have used the choices $(\tilde\rho,h)$ from above.
-Comparing \erf{eq:prop719eq1} and \erf{eq:prop719eq2}, we have obviously coincidence in all but the first and the third component.
+Comparing \erf{eq:prop719eq1} and \erf{eq:prop719eq2}, we have obvious coincidence in all but the first and the third components.
 For these remaining factors, coincidence follows from the definitions of the various variables.

 Finally, we have to construct unitors.
 The unitor for a principal $\Gamma$-2-bundle $\mathcal{P}$ over $M$ is a bundle gerbe 2-morphism

 Abstractly, one can associate to $\id_{\mathscr{E}_M(\mathcal{P})}$ the 1-morphism $\id_{\mathscr{E}_M(\mathcal{P})}^{FP}$ constructed in the proof of Lemma \ref{lem:canonicalrefinement}, and then notice that $\id_{\mathscr{E}_M(\mathcal{P})}^{FP}$ and $\mathscr{E}_M(\id_{\mathcal{P}})$ are canonically 2-isomorphic.
 In more concrete terms, the unitor $u_{\mathcal{P}}$ has the refinement $W := \mathcal{P}_0^{[3]}$ with the surjective submersions $r := \mathrm{pr}_{12}$ and $r' := \mathrm{pr}_{3}$ to the refinements $Z=\mathcal{P}_0^{[2]}$ and $Z'= \mathcal{P}_0$ of the 1-morphisms $\mathscr{E}_M(\id_{\mathcal{P}})$ and $\id_{\mathscr{E}_M(\mathcal{P})}$, respectively.
 The relevant maps $x_W$ and $y_W$ are $\mathrm{pr}_{13}$ and $\mathrm{pr}_{23}$, respectively.
 The principal $\Gamma$-bundle of the 1-morphism $\id_{\mathscr{E}_M(\mathcal{P})}$ is the trivial bundle $Q' = \trivlin_1$.
 We claim that the principal $\Gamma$-bundle $Q$ of $\mathscr{E}_M(\id_{\mathcal{P}})$ is the bundle $P$ of the bundle gerbe $\mathscr{E}_M(\mathcal{P})$.
 Indeed, the formulae \erf{eq:emorph} reduce for the identity anafunctor $\id_{\mathcal{P}}$ to those of \erf{defgerbefrombundle}.
 Now, the bundle isomorphism of the unitor $u_{\mathcal{P}}$ is